Blizzard, Ice, Slush Storm, and Rain, December 13-17, 2022

 The second wave of significant precipitation formed as the low pressure center, by then in Wisconsin, ingested a surge of moisture and energy from the south, causing the precipitation to intensify dramatically and expand westward into Minnesota around and just after midnight on Thursday.
 Although it began as rain or sleet, this precipitation quickly turned into a massive band of heavy and wet snow, this time blanketing most of Minnesota through Thursday morning.
 By afternoon, the majority of the snow had fallen in most areas, although scattered bands of light to moderate snow kept circulating over some areas.

 This second phase once again produced a wet, sticky snow, and even just a few inches of it was enough to take down small limbs and branches across the Twin Cities area through much of southern Minnesota.
 The snow was heaviest again in the northern half of Minnesota, where additional accumulations of 4-8 inches were common.
-The easterly winds continuing off of Lake Superior produced additional bands of intense snow that raked the Duluth area, much of the north shore, and the parts of the Iron Range through Thursday morning before giving way to intermittent snow showers.
+The easterly winds continuing off of Lake Superior produced additional bands of intense snow that raked the Duluth area, much of the north shore, and parts of the Iron Range through Thursday morning before giving way to intermittent snow showers.
 Additional accumulations of 8-14 inches were common in these areas through Thursday.
 Large tree limbs snapped under the load from the heavier snow in northern and northeastern Minnesota, and power utilities in east-central, northern, and northeastern Minnesota reported over 45 thousand outages as of early Thursday afternoon.
 It is possible that up to 100 thousand customers lost power at some point during the storm.

 snowfall picture